Message from the Head of Boarding

 We would wish to finish this section with a word to parents.
 A number of reactions to your son’s boarding will go through your mind sometime in the next few years: anxiety, sadness, guilt, pride, pleasure, anger, disappointment, surprise, happiness and frustration – to name a few.
 We cannot tell you what situations will exhibit these responses, but we do hope that the more pleasant reactions will be the most frequent.
 The advice we would give is to make your son feel that he is still supported, by attending parents’ weekends and concerts whenever possible, by keeping in contact with the Boarding Staff, his teachers from time to time, and at the same time respecting and helping him in his independence.
 He will not thank you if you try to do too much for him, however, he will always appreciate your interest and concern.

-One thing that parents often find difficult is that your son has spells when you may not hear much from him.
+One thing that parents often find difficult is that your son has spells of homesickness when you may not hear much from him.

 One truth of boarding is that ‘no news is good news’.
 If your son is happy and enjoying himself then he may not think to phone you about it!
 He may phone with the sort of news he thinks you would like to hear, like test results, choir achievements etc. when they are good.
 I suppose what is true is that you will tend to hear from him only when he wants you to hear and when he does phone about problems, remember that you’ll only get his side of the story.
 I do not suggest that you disbelieve him, but, before you jump to conclusions, or make phone-calls, or write letters to the staff involved, do call the Boarding Staff to find out the other side of the story.
 Support your son in a time of crisis, but please act from a position of certainty about what has happened.
 Things can get exaggerated with distance.